hasanmoudud/geocompr/main.md

 }
 ```

+Note that after the function's creation, a triangle's area can be calculated in a single line of code, avoiding duplication of verbose code:
+functions are a mechanism for *generalizing* code.
-The function `t_area` generalizes the solution by taking any object `x`, assumed to have the same dimensions as the triangle represented in `T1`.
-We can verify it works on the triangle matrix `T1` as follows:
+The newly created function `t_area()` takes any object `x`, assumed to have the same dimensions as the 'triangle matrix' data structure we've been using, and returns its area, as illustrated on `T1` as follows:

 ```r